mpaulweeks/vibe/README.md

 visual experiments (now with React)

 ## todo
-- feature parity
-  - mobile aware?
+- gravity
-  - last sweep for other things
+  - view mouse by drawing cursor (when not in hold)

 - specify settings via url
   - sample.com/?settings=123456